PyFstat/PyFstat/joss-paper/paper.md

 Documentation in html and pdf formats is available from [readthedocs.org](https://readthedocs.org/projects/pyfstat/) and installation instructions can be found there or in the [README](https://github.com/PyFstat/PyFstat/blob/master/README.md) file.
+PyFstat is also listed in the Astrophysics Source Code Library [@2021ascl.soft02027K].

 # Statement of need